-Although I have been seeing bands and artists in pubs recently (mainly the Reindeer and the Walnut Tree Shades) I haven’t been photographing and I had not returned to the Arts Centre since March 2020, until tonight and I only brought a light camera with me.
-Any anxieties about the NAC feeling unfamiliar in its new Covid-safe state were quickly dispelled on arrival when I saw Nick on the door, and David at the front desk (it was good to catch up with them later).
+Although I have been seeing bands and artists in pubs recently (mainly the Reindeer and the Walnut Tree Shades) I haven’t been photographing and I had not returned to the Arts Centre since March 2020, until tonight and I only brought a compact camera with me.
+Any anxieties about the NAC feeling unfamiliar in its new Covid-safe state were quickly dispelled on arrival when I saw Nick on the door, and David at the front desk (it was good to catch up with them both later).
 Suddenly it felt like I’d never been away.
-Reassured, I looked in the bar and found more familiar faces (the perspex screen at the bar was less familiar and may take a bit more getting used to) and this aspect of gigs cannot be overstated, the social side of music events and the coming together of like-minded souls; in fact the vast majority of my friends are friendships formed and forged though music in one way or another.
-I have missed the social aspect of live music enormously.
+Reassured, I looked in the bar and found more familiar faces (the perspex screen at the bar was less familiar, however, and may take a bit more getting used to), this aspect of gigs cannot be overstated, the social side of music events and the coming together of like-minded souls; in fact the vast majority of my friends are friendships formed and forged though music in one way or another over the years.
+I have missed this social aspect of live music enormously.

 Support was from London’s Lunch Money Life, a band making interesting and enjoyable music which almost defies categorisation but was well received by the appreciative audience.
 The only thing preventing me from becoming wholly absorbed was the awareness and novelty of being back in the NAC hall after so long away.
 It was nice to see various members of Bo Ningen among us appreciatively watching Lunch Money Life too.

-During the break it was lovely to see plenty of familiar faces in the bar and catch up with friends, including promoter of PRB (Punk Rock Blues) Rupert Orton who said this was his first PRB post-lockdowns gig too (other than Red Rooster).
-Bo Ningen’s gig was one I had earmarked last year before it, like all the others, became a victim of the restrictions and although possibly an outre choice to return with that was what made it all the more appealing for me, and clearly for many others too as this was a decent sized audience, the hall feeling nicely full without being too crowded.
+During the break it was great to see plenty of familiar faces in the bar and catch up with friends, including promoter of PRB (Punk Rock Blues) Rupert Orton who said this was his first PRB post-lockdowns gig too (other than Red Rooster of course).
+Bo Ningen’s gig was one I had earmarked last year before, like all the others, it fell victim of the restrictions.Although possibly an outre choice to return with that was what made it all the more appealing for me, and clearly for many others too as this was a decent audience, the hall feeling nicely full without being too crowded.

 Thank you Bo Ningen and PRB, and the gig-going community.
-Live music is so important in many ways and I think we’ve all realised just how important its role is in bringing people together.
-Be they small gigs in pubs or larger ones in dedicated venues, gigs seem to be at the centre of my entire social life.
+Live music is so important in many ways and I think we’ve all realised just how important that role is in bringing people together.
+Be they small gigs in pubs or larger ones in dedicated venues, gigs seem to be at the centre of social life for many of us.
 It was also a relief to be out and about talking about music again.

 PRB will be back at the NAC on Sunday 17th October, this time bringing The Courettes to Norwich.